Loading...

 See how much you have understood what we've done so far.

-Equipment and protective equipment have developed to be more durable so that it can last longer without breaking and keep our participants safe.
+It's d, equipment and protective equipment have developed to be more durable so that it can last longer without breaking and keep our participants safe.

 For the first part of the task, I'd like you to identify five types of technology in sport.

-And for the second part of the task, I'd like you to explain how prosthetic technology has developed to enhance performance.
+For the second part of the task, I'd like you to explain how prosthetic technology has developed to enhance performance.

 Okay, for the first part of the task, you are asked to identify five types of technology in sport.

-You may have said any of the following: video analysis, performance analysis, wearable devices, clothing and footwear, prosthetics, equipment, protective equipment, and rehabilitation technology.
+You may have said any of the following, video analysis, performance analysis, wearable devices, clothing and footwear, prosthetics, equipment, protective equipment, and rehabilitation technology.

 Well done if you put five of the following down.